woheller69/FreeDroidWarn/README.md

 ### Overview

-This library shows a deprecation warning because Google will require developer verification for Android apps outside the Play Store from 2026/2027 which the developer is not going to provide.
+This library shows an alert dialog with a deprecation warning informing that Google will require developer verification for Android apps outside the Play Store from 2026/2027 which the developer is not going to provide.

  ```